Police grooming policy waived for No-Shave November

-Police in a Connecticut town have waived their department's grooming policy ahead of No-Shave November.
+Police in one Connecticut town have waived their department's grooming policy ahead of No-Shave November.

 The Connecticut Post reports the Fairfield Police Department announced Wednesday they will allow officers to grow their facial hair in support of the national campaign.